lukso-network/docs/docs/standards/universal-profile/lsp0-erc725account.md

 ## Introduction

-Externally Owned Accounts (EOAs) are the basic type of **account** in Ethereum controlled by a private key.
+[Externally Owned Accounts (EOAs)](https://ethereum.org/en/developers/docs/accounts/#externally-owned-accounts-and-key-pairs) are the primary type of **account** in Ethereum, controlled by a private key.
 If the private key is **compromised**, anyone can execute transactions from the account and access any assets it holds.
-As well, EOAs have no built-in mechanism for attaching any information or data, making it difficult to identify the person or entity using the account.
-They can only perform simple interactions using the **[CALL](https://www.evm.codes/#f1)** opcode and creating contracts using the **[CREATE](https://www.evm.codes/#f0)** opcode.
+EOAs have no built-in mechanism for attaching any information or data, making identifying the person or entity using the account challenging.
+They can only perform simple interactions using the **[CALL](https://www.evm.codes/#f1)** opcode and create contracts using the **[CREATE](https://www.evm.codes/#f0)** opcode.

-These issues can be addressed by the **[ERC725](../lsp-background/erc725.md)** standard, which provides more operations to execute and a flexible way to attach data for the contract even after it's been deployed.
+These issues can be addressed by the **[ERC725](../lsp-background/erc725.md)** standard, which provides more operations to execute and a flexible way to attach data for the contract even after it has been deployed.

 However, for a smart contract-based account to be viable in the long term, it should have much more functionalities than the ability to execute and to attach data.
-The features that makes a smart contract an account are: the ability to **verify signed messages**, be **notified of incoming tokens**, followers, and other types of transactions, and be able to be **extended after deployment** to support functions and standards that will be adopted in the future.
+The features that makes a smart contract an account are:

+- the ability to **verify signed messages**
+- be **notified of incoming tokens**, followers, and other types of transactions,
+- be able to be **extended after deployment** to support functions and standards that will be adopted in the future.

 Additionally, it should have a **secure ownership management** system to ensure the protection of valuable assets.

 ## What does this standard represent ?